matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 Room creation adds a new `sender_id` field to the request body.
 The `sender_id` must be valid [Unpadded Base64](https://spec.matrix.org/v1.8/appendices/#unpadded-base64) and 32 bytes in size in order to be a valid ed25519 public key.
 This field is used for the homeserver to be able to fully create all the necessary room creation events on behalf of the client.
-Since this is a new room the homeserver needs to be told which pseudoID to correlate to this room for this user.
+Since this is a new room the homeserver needs to be told which cryptoID to correlate to this room for this user.

 The response includes the new fields: `room_version` and `pdus`.